 Making changes that stick requires understanding the way our brains work, and the way change occurs.
-This understanding allows you to essentially hack your way to inevitable success.
+By understanding how to reprogram your brain, you can hack your way to inevitable success.

 What Is a Habit?

 Plenty of people get into Ivy League schools, and don’t have the personal habits required to be successful.
 So they flunk out.
-Pretty much any relationship has the potential to be a good one or a bad one, depending on how people are in the habit of treating each other day-to-day.
+Most relationships have the potential to be good or bad, depending on how people are in the habit of treating each other day-to-day.
 All success or failure is determined by your habitual behaviors.

-But they will remain hopes until you understand and learn how to utilize the habits that are creating your current reality, and swap them out for the ones that will allow you to create the life you want — hour by hour, day by day, and year by year.
+But they will remain hopes until you learn how to use the habits that are creating your current reality, and swap them out for the ones that will allow you to create the life you want — hour by hour, day by day, and year by year.

 What is a Keystone Habit?

-If you find a single, great keystone habit, it can begin working it's magic on everything from the way you feel, to the way you think, to how much energy you have, to how easy it feels to do other healthy things (and interestingly, harder to engage in the bad habits you might be prone to).
+If you find a single, excellent keystone habit, it can begin working its magic on multiple fronts, from the way you feel, to the way you think, to how much energy you have, to how easy it feels to do other healthy things.
+Interestingly, a good keystone habit can even make it harder to engage in other “bad” habits.

-I want you to be successful at creating the change you desire in this new year.
-So for that reason, today’s episode of the Love, Happiness and Success Podcast is all about how to find and lovingly cultivate one solid keystone habit that will carry you forward.
+I want you to succeed at creating the positive change you desire in this new year.
+For that reason, today’s episode of the Love, Happiness and Success Podcast is all about how to find and lovingly cultivate one solid keystone habit that will carry you forward.

-Specifically we’re discussing:
+Specifically, we’re discussing:

-- How to find your keystone habit
+- How to find your keystone habit.

-- How keystone habits work to effect change in many areas of your life
+- How keystone habits work to effect change in many areas of your life.

-- Habit loops, and how to make them work for you
+- Habit loops, and how to make them work for you.

-- Habit stacking, and how to cluster winning habits into a life-changing force
+- Habit stacking, and how to cluster winning habits into a life-changing force.

-- How long it takes to form a habit
+- How long it takes to form a habit.

 - How long does it take to break a bad habit?
 Why it may be easier than you think.

-- Some tips and tricks to help you stay on track with a new habit
+- Some tips and tricks to help you stay on track with a new habit.

-- How to avoid some common pitfalls that could knock your new keystone habit off course
+- How to avoid some common pitfalls that could knock your new keystone habit off course.

 All that, and more, on this episode.